FDA Approves Tauvid® To Help Diagnose Alzheimer’s Disease

 The second study included the same people and an additional 159 people with cognitive impairment being evaluated for Alzheimer's disease.
 Five different doctors interpreted their Tauvid scans.
 The study showed good agreement between doctors' assessments.1,5

 These studies analyzed Tauvid in people with more severe dementia.
 It may be less effective in people at earlier stages of cognitive decline.1

 The most common side effects of Tauvid are headache, injection site pain, and increased blood pressure.
 These were the only side effects reported in more than 10 of the 1921 participants in clinical trials.5

 Because it is a radioactive drug, Tauvid may cause cancer.
-But as long as Tauvid is stored and handled properly, the benefits usually outweigh the risks.
+But the benefits usually outweigh the risks as long as Tauvid is stored and handled properly.
 Radioactive drugs may cause birth defects or negative effects on breastfed infants.
 Pregnant or lactating women should discuss these risks with their doctor.
 Tauvid is not able to diagnose chronic traumatic encephalopathy (CTE).
-People with CTE show different forms of tau pathology than people with Alzheimer’s disease.5
+People with CTE show different forms of tau pathology than people with Alzheimer's disease.5

 Which of the following topics resonate with you the most?